 During the morning service, parents may take restless toddlers to the Church Office, where you can follow the service by loud speaker.

-The Pastor of St George’s is the Revd Canon Christopher Jage-Bowler, who is British; the Assistant Priest, the Revd Dr Irene Ahrens, is German.
+The Pastor of St George’s is the Revd Canon Christopher Jage-Bowler, who is British; the Assistant Curate, Joachim Reich, is German.

-Both Priests are always happy to have a chat or to help in any pastoral matters – just contact the Church Office.
+Both of them are always happy to have a chat or to help in any pastoral matters – just contact the Church Office.

 Tel 030 304 1280